Summary

 Frequently Asked Questions

-The type of details to be updated on ASIC will determine the necessary process you must follow, including the notice period.
-This is important as late fees may apply if the details still need to be updated.
+The type of details you update on ASIC will determine the process you must follow, including the notice period.
+This is important as ASIC may apply late fees if you have not updated the details in time.

 This can include issuing or cancelling shares and appointing or removing a director or secretary.
 Moreover, it includes updates on the details of members and directors and whether the company’s address has changed.